JayBazuzi/jaybazuzi.github.io/_posts/Decoupled-Design.md

 # Decoupled Design

-In his article on [Decoupled Design](https://arlobelshee.com/decoupled-design/) Arlo said:
+In his article on [Decoupled Design](https://arlobelshee.com/decoupled-design/) Arlo Belshee says:

 > A system has its static structure and its run-time structure.